 RF signals may affect improperly installed or inadequately shielded electronic systems in motor vehicles.
 Check with the manufacturer or its representative regarding your vehicle.
 You should also consult the manufacturer of any equipment that has been added to your vehicle.

 Posted Facilities

 Turn your phone OFF in any facility where posted notices require you to do so.

 FCC regulations prohibit using your phone while in the air.
-Switch OFF your phone before boarding an aircraft.
+Switch

 Aircraft